vortext/esther/README.md

 However, that doesn't seem to do it justice.
 Esther is a work-in-progress application and many planned features are not finished yet.
 As such it's probably better to outline some ideas, goals, and directions.

-At first I wanted it to be an LLM running on an e-ink display like the [Remarkable2](https://remarkable.com/store/remarkable-2), however it turns out I don't own an e-ink display and programming them seems very tedious unless you hot glue an iPhone to the back... so that is no longer a design goal.
+At first I wanted it to be an LLM running on an e-ink display like the [Remarkable2](https://remarkable.com/store/remarkable-2), however it turns out I don't actually own an e-ink display and programming them seems very tedious unless you hot glue an iPhone to the back and then it seems even more tedious... so that is no longer a design goal.
-The minimal monochrome UI inspired by that idea, however, I've grown quite fond of.
+The minimal monochromatic UI inspired by that idea, however, is something I've grown quite fond of.
 The vibes were mostly inspired by "but what if [Her](https://en.wikipedia.org/wiki/Her_(film)) was a movie about a tablet rather than an AirPod".
 Voice, although possible, is not yet a goal.
 Solving consciousness is but I'll save my philosophy for never.
 The name is basically because I really like the video game (alternatively: walking simulator) [Dear Esther](https://en.wikipedia.org/wiki/Dear_Esther).
 Also I like the name in a "if I meet someone with that name I will think their name is pretty" kind of way.